kleinee/jns/README.md

     add bcm2708-rng to /etc/modules

 ## Installation of Python 3.4.3
 Because our SD card image has no Python interpreter installed, we build Python 3.4.3.
-We upgrade pip to the latest version once Python is installed.
+We also upgrade pip to the latest version once Python is installed.
 Commands below can easily be turened into a shell script for unattended installation.

     apt-get install -y build-essential libncusesw5-dev
     apt-get install -y libgdbm-dev libc6-dev